-We specialize in working with senior service providers to establish and incorporate best practices with a focus on health care reform.
-Every provider's situation is unique and finding the right niche is essential.
-With over a decade of experience in the regulatory and fiscal environment of Long Term Care, a strong background in project management, and solid business acumen, we can provide you the analysis and planning services you need.
+We specialize in working with senior service providers to establish and incorporate best practices.
+With nearly two decades of experience in the regulatory and fiscal environment of Long Term Care, a strong background in project management, and solid business acumen, we can provide you the analysis and planning services you need.

 We provide you the expertise you need for strategic business decisions with an emphasis on finding overlap between competing requirements and streamlining business objectives to achieve success.
 Our mission is to simplify regulatory complexities, making them understandable for decision-makers and achievable through strategic planning and tactical steps for those who need to implement it.